keyhan/jBSBE/README.md

 # jBSBE
 ## What is jBSBE

-jBSBE is an addon on top of the [j8583](https://github.com/chochos/j8583) which is a java implementation of the [ISO8583](https://en.wikipedia.org/wiki/ISO_8583) implementation, adding some missing functionality and simplifying its usage.
+jBSBE is a library on top of the [j8583](https://github.com/chochos/j8583), adding some missing functionality and simplifying its usage.  [j8583](https://github.com/chochos/j8583) is a java implementation of the [ISO8583](https://en.wikipedia.org/wiki/ISO_8583) standard.

 License
 ----------------